Briar Hill Infant School

 Below you will find a list of possible questions to help you with conversations about your child’s reading.
 They are not intended to be used all at once or every time you read with your child, just pick a few each time you read, using a range of questions over several sessions.
 Do use them at your own discretion and where they are appropriate.

-Please see the video in our Video Resource Page on the Federation tab.
+Please click HERE to see the video guide in our Learning in Action on the Federation tab.

 Questions to ask before you read